Insurgents' bodies incident: American

-The Los Angeles Times showed copies of the whole 18 photos to the U.S. Army which launched an investigation into the incident.
-Army spokesman George Wright said that posing with corpses for photographs outside of officially sanctioned purposes is a violation of Army standards.
-"Such actions fall short of what we expect of our uniformed service members in deployed areas." according to Wright, who also said that after the end of the investigation the Army would "take appropriate action" against the involved persons.
+The Los Angeles Times showed copies of the whole 18 photos to the United States Army which launched an investigation into the incident.
+U.S. Army spokesman George Wright said that posing with corpses for photographs outside of officially sanctioned purposes is a violation of Army standards.
+"Such actions fall short of what we expect of our uniformed service members in deployed areas," according to Wright, who also said that after the end of the investigation the Army would "take appropriate action" against the involved persons.
 U.S. Army spokeswoman LTC Margaret Kageleiry told the L.A.
 Times that most of the soldiers which are seen on the photos have been identified.

-U.S. Secretary of Defense Leon E. Panetta called the soldiers behaviour unacceptable, promised a full investigation and said about the soldiers behaviour in comparison to the U.S. armed forces in general: "This is not who we are, and it's certainly not what we represent when it comes to the great majority of men and women in uniform."
+U.S. Secretary of Defense Leon E. Panetta called the soldiers behavior unacceptable, promised a full investigation and said about the soldiers behavior in comparison to the U.S. armed forces in general: "This is not who we are, and it's certainly not what we represent when it comes to the great majority of men and women in uniform."
 The actions of the soldiers were condemned by General John Allen, commander of the International Security Assistance Force in Afghanistan (ISAF).
 US Ambassador to Afghanistan Ryan Crocker said: "The actions were morally repugnant, dishonor the sacrifices of hundreds of thousands of U.S. soldiers and civilians who have served with distinction in Afghanistan, and do not represent the core values of the United States or our military."
-The New York Times reported that according to White House sources President Obama called for an investigation of the matter and said that those responsible would be held accountable.
+The New York Times reported that according to White House sources, President Barack Obama called for an investigation of the matter and said that those responsible would be held accountable.